 As the final stake was driven in, the clouds rolled in and the downpour began.
 This wasn’t a quick 10-minute shower; it was a two-hour long hard rain.
-We waited it out in the car; we were playing cards and chatting.
-When the storm finally passed and the sun reappeared we found our campsite an inch under water.
-We set up our tent on the highest ground at an angle in which the water could run away from it.
+We waited it out in the car, playing cards and chatting.
+When the storm finally passed and the sun reappeared we found our campsite under an inch of water.
+We set up our tent on the highest ground at an angle so the water could run away from it.
 We also made an aqueduct system by the campfire ring to drain the water away from our pit.
 By keeping all of our supplies in the vehicle we knew we wouldn’t have to deal with wet equipment.
-Overall it was an eye opening experience and taught me a few things.
+Overall it was an eye-opening experience and it taught me a few things.

 1. Pick The Right Tent

-If you plan on camping on a semi-regular basis, and you want to stay dry, get a slightly more expensive tent.
-You will be glad you did during inclement weather.
-Although there are a lot factors that go in to choosing a tent, one consideration is to make sure your tent has a full rain fly that has a good overhang to let water drip off away from your tent and also prevent splashing up of mud.
+If you plan on camping on a semi-regular basis and you want to stay dry, you’ll need a good tent.
+You will be glad you spent the extra money during inclement weather.
+Although there are a lot of factors that go into choosing a tent, one consideration is to make sure that your tent has a full rain fly with a good overhang to let the water drip away from your tent and also prevent splashing of mud.
 Make sure the coating of the tent is waterproof and that it has good seals.

 2. Placement Is Key

-It doesn’t matter if you have a $50 tent or a $300 tent.
-If you place it at the bottom of a slope where water will collect, your tent will get soaked.
-Looking for the highest part of the ground at your campsite.
+It doesn’t matter if you have a $50 tent or a $300 tent – if you place it at the bottom of a slope where water will collect, your tent will get soaked.
+ALWAYS look for the highest ground at your campsite.
 Angle it so the water is running away from you, not toward you.
 Look for any signs of previous flooding (washouts, narrowly closed areas) as this can happen quickly during a storm.

 Camping in the rain can cause you to rethink the gear you have packed.
-Always make sure to have shammys or other water absorbing cloth to wipe down picnic tables, chairs, the dew from the inside of the tent etc. It is always advised to pack extra clothes in case you get wet.
-I also throw a pair of clothes in a water proof bag just in case my whole bag gets soaked so I will have something dry to put on.
-Bring a pair of flip flops or easy slip-on shoes to put at the front of the tent so you don’t drag mud in.
-Rain gear is a must and can make a miserable trip in to something more enjoyable, as you can still spend some time outside while being comfortable.
-Make sure to bring it in the tent with you in case it is raining when you wake up.
+Always make sure to have shammys or other water absorbing cloth to wipe down picnic tables, chairs, the dew from the inside of the tent, etc. It is also advised to pack extra clothes in case you get wet.
+I also throw a pair of clothes in a waterproof bag just in case my whole bag gets soaked, so I will have something dry to put on.
+Bring a pair of flip-flops or easy slip-on shoes to put at the front of the tent so you don’t drag mud in (crocs are perfect).
+Rain gear is a must and can turn a miserable trip into something much more enjoyable.
+It allows you to venture outside regardless of the conditions.

-We all know that rain can put somewhat of a damper on the fun outdoor activities so make sure you have plenty of indoor tent activities along in case of a long drawn out rain.
+We all know that rain can put a damper on fun outdoor activities so make sure you have plenty of indoor tent activities too!
 Books, cards, travel or word games, and drawing materials are a great way to wait out a storm in the comforts of your tent.

 4. Tarps Are Crucial

 Staying dry while camping comes down having a proper shelter.
-Your tent or car can always be a refuge for a short period of time but you still need to cook food, have a place to eat, and be able to move around a bit.
-A tarp is always a good idea and can make the trip much better by providing protection from sun or rain.
-If you are not a do-it-yourself type of a person a screened tent is also great way to go.
+Your tent or car can always be a refuge for a short period of time but you still need to cook food, have a place to eat, and be able to move around.
+A tarp is a must, and also provides protection from the sun.
+If you are not a do-it-yourself type of a person a screened tent is also a great way to go.
 If the rain is coming in sideways they’re not the best, but they’re better than nothing.

 My two favorite ways to rig a tarp are ridgeline and center pole.